cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 version of the application they are executing.
 Since the application includes the lane definitions, both nodes will also agree on the lanes they implement.
 Therefore we don't need to modify the P2P handshake.

+Finally, this approach is compatible with applications that need to swap binaries when catching up or upgrading, such as SDK applications using [Cosmovisor][cosmovisor].
+When the local node is catching up (i.e. BlockSyncing), peer nodes will detect that the the local node is late and will not send it any transactions until it is caught up.
+So, the particular lane configuration of the local node is irrelevant while catching up.
+When going through a Cosmovisor-driven upgrade, all nodes will swap binaries at the same height (which is specified by the corresponding Software Upgrade gov proposal).
+If the new version of the software contains modified lane configuration (and therefore new transaction classification logic), those changes will kick in in a coordinated manner thanks to the regular Cosmovisor workflow.

 ### Internal data structures